alehkot/druphpet/README.md

 - Drush 7.x
 - Apache 2.4
 - PHP 5.5 with steroids:
 	- XDebug
-	- APC
 	- XHProf
     - Soap
+    - Uploadprogress
+- Optionally, old versions of PHP are also available with the following extensions:
+	- APC
 	- XCache
 - Apache Solr 4.7.2
 - MySQL 5.5.37
 - phpMyAdmin